 Why do eagles sunbathe?
-We believe it helps kill and/or prevent parasites in less-exposed areas like wingpits, and it also looks quite comfortable.
+It helps kill and/or prevent parasites in less-exposed areas like wingpits, helps keep feathers in tip-top condition, and looks quite comfortable, too.
 Thanks for the great captures, Robin and Debbie!